SAS (TV station): AFL season

-During the Australian Football League season, Seven News airs at its regular time on Saturdays or Sundays during Fox Footy broadcast twilight matches involving Adelaide and/or Port Adelaide, formerly, the bulletin was aired at half-time of the telecast, replacing match analysis from Fox Footy.
+During the Australian Football League season, Seven News continues to air at its regular time on Saturdays or Sundays during Fox Footy broadcast twilight matches involving Adelaide and/or Port Adelaide, with football coverage shifting to 7mate; formerly, the bulletin was aired at half-time of the telecast, replacing match analysis from Fox Footy.
 SAS also airs South Australian National Football League Matches during the Season.

 News and current affairs

 Seven News Adelaide is directed by Mark Mooney and presented by Rosanna Mangiarelli and Will Goodings on weeknights and Mike Smithson on weekends from Seven's Adelaide studios, located at Hindmarsh.
 Sport is presented by Mark Soderstrom on weeknights and Bruce Abernethy on weekends.
-Weather is presented by Amelia Mulcahy on weeknights and Gertie Spurling on weekends.
+Weather is presented by Casey Treloar on weeknights and Gertie Spurling on weekends.

 The Adelaide bulletin is simulcast to the regional areas of South Australia on regional Seven Network stations GTS/BKN in the Spencer Gulf region and Broken Hill in New South Wales, and through WIN South Australia in the Riverland and Mount Gambier/South East regions of the state.

 From 1989 to 2004 Graeme Goodings presented Seven News Adelaide on weeknights with Doyle until he was diagnosed with bowel cancer.
 Goodings and Riddell, the then weekend news presenter, agreed to swap roles, allowing for Goodings' rehabilitation.
 Goodings left Seven News Adelaide in December 2014, after 34 years reading Adelaide's news.

 Prior to 27 December 1987, the presenters and production crew of Seven News Adelaide produced Ten News Adelaide (then known as Ten Eyewitness News).
 However, as the television industry was consolidating in Australia, these news services had each become associated by ownership with inter-state news services being broadcast on opposite frequencies; therefore, to simplify network interaction, their respective networks agreed to swap channel assignments and network affiliations in Adelaide.

 In December 2007, production of Seven News moved from studios located at Gilberton to a new purpose-built space at Hindmarsh.

 During the AFL season, Seven News Adelaide does not air at the regular time on Saturday or Sunday if there is a twilight match involving Adelaide and/or Port Adelaide, in which case, a shortened edition is broadcast at half time, replacing analysis of the AFL matches broadcast, or a full bulletin is broadcast immediately after the game.